-Matilde K. Moros
+Matilde K. Moros (deceased)

-Assistant Professor of Gender, Sexuality and Women's Studies, Virginia Commonwealth University
+Associate Professor of Gender, Sexuality and Women's Studies, Virginia Commonwealth University

 Field(s) of Study: Ethics & Religion and Society

 Matilde Moros, PhD, is a theological social ethicist working in the field of gender, sexuality and women’s studies.
 The ethics of resistance and subversion of hegemonic world-views and narratives of power lead her teaching and learning toward a counter-narrative “testimonio” method of decolonial, transnational feminist ethics.
-Feminist social ethics must respond to sexual and gender violence and the multiple intersections of which race and its various social constructions has led to the exclusion from centers of power of many peoples including Latin American and Latinx communities.
+Feminist social ethics must respond to sexual and gender violence and the multiple intersections of which race and its various social constructions has led to the exclusion from centers of power of many peoples including Latin American and Latine communities.
 Dr. Moros’ research on the communal and historical effects of organized resistance to gendered and sexual violence has led her to an approach to liberation ethics in which recovery of resistance methods has become the primary focus.
 Dr. Matilde Moros is Assistant Professor of Gender, Sexuality and Women’s Studies at Virginia Commonwealth University (VCU), in Richmond, Virginia.